iotaledger/bee/docs/dev/specs/tokio-console.md

 # `console` feature
-The `bee-node` crate now includes a `console` feature, which can help with debugging and providing diagnostics for the multiple async tasks that Bee is executing at any given time.
+The `bee-node` crate includes a `console` feature, which can help with debugging and providing diagnostics for the multiple async tasks that the node is executing at any given time.
 Building with this feature enabled and running a separate executable will provide realtime diagnostics in your terminal.

 # What is it?
 The `console` feature provides instrumentation on all tasks spawned in the `BeeNode::spawn` method, and aggregates information provided by this instrumentation in a "subscriber", that allows logging and further processing.
-This is extremely useful for Bee particularly, since it makes use of a task-heavy architecture that can be difficult to debug and diagnose: having real-time task diagnostics should help to alleviate this.
+This is extremely useful for Bee particularly, since it makes use of a task-heavy architecture that can be difficult to debug and diagnose: having realtime task diagnostics should help to alleviate this.

 `tokio-console` provides the following statistics for each worker task: